inventree/inventree-website/about/team.md

 [GitHub](https://github.com/eeintech)

 #### matmair
 Matthias is an Austrian developer.
-He is part of the core team and focuses on `enterprise` enhancments.
+He is part of the core team and focuses on `enterprise` enhancement.
 [GitHub](https://github.com/matmair)

 ### Contributors